Click here to view the Approved Solid Waste Plan for 2015-2029

 The Authority will reassess the need each year with hopes of reducing it if funding from other options increase.
 The Authority would lower the charge to match only what is needed to fund our operations.

 I recycle.
 Don’t you receive enough money from the recycling you receive?

 It is true that we generate some money from the paper and commingled recycling, but it does not cover the costs of fuel, maintenance and other costs associated with running those programs.
 Also, recycling is a commodity, and prices for the recycling fluctuate so the amount we receive varies.

-This assessment is applied once a year (or divided into half at twice a year).
-If the disposal fee revenue (as explained in #4 above) increases above the projections in the Plan Update, or other revenue sources increase the Authority will evaluate the assessment fee amount to determine if a reduction is achievable.
+This charge is applied once a year (or divided into half at twice a year).
+If the disposal fee revenue (as explained in #4 above) increases above the projections in the Plan Update, or other revenue sources increase the Authority will evaluate the fee amount to determine if a reduction is achievable.

 The 2015-2029 Solid Waste Management Plan (PDF file link at the top of this page) for the Jefferson-Belmont Regional Solid Waste Authority.
 The Authority is mandated by the Ohio EPA to put together a Draft Plan every 7 years that must be approved by 60% Municipality population of each County without veto.
 The last one was done in 2008 which is the Current Plan of 2008-2023.
 The municipalities are notified and provided copies of the Draft Plan for consideration and comment.
 If the Plan is not agreed on and approved, the Ohio EPA will then write a Plan for Jefferson Belmont Counties as they wish it to be without any approval from local Municipalities.

 Has the Authority/JB Green Team cut its costs?